saibhreas/house-of-dogs/README.md

   * [Licence](###Licence)

 ## Description: Full Stack MERN with Apollo GraphQL server

-App is Full Stack  Mongo Express...
+### *App is Full Stack  Mongo Express...*

+*Frontend/Client*

+  * is an Apollo/client server utilizing middleware for authentication, web tokens (and Stripe?).
+  React router App demonstrating Global States and Reducers Integrates JSON token system, as middleware for authentication, with graphql for database querry management.

 ### Installation and integeration:
   * 3 package.json sets of dependencies